Maple Syrup Products

-Before European settlers arrived in Canada the Native Peoples already knew a great deal about the Maple.
-The Native folk stories, legends and symbolism regarding this tree are many.
+Before Europeans arrived in Canada, Indigenous people already knew a great deal about the Maple.
+Native folk stories, legends and symbolism regarding this tree are many.
 One popular legend tells of how the Maple once ran thick with sugary sap all year round instead of just in winter.
 The story tells of how an emissary of the Grand Creator, a man called Gluskabe, found a whole encampment of people who'd given up their lives to lay beneath Maple trees and eat the sap as it fell from full branches.
 These people had grown fat and lazy from their indulgence and so Gluskabe used special powers granted to him to fill the Maple trees with water.
 This made all the sugary sap dilute and become less appetizing.
 Gluskabe then told the fat lazy village that they would have to hunt and fish for their survival - the sap would only run thick again during the winter months when hunting and growing vegetables was impossible.

 The Maple tree was honored as being a source of food during those months when there was precious little to eat.
 There exists Maple ceremonies to ensure the Maple runs thick every year with offerings of tobacco incense.
 It was thought of as a gentle tree and was favoured for the fashioning of walking sticks.
 There are many more fascinating legends to do with the Maple Tree.